-David is happily married with two young children.
+David is happily married with three young children.
 Though life can get hectic, David and his wife enjoy spending family time with their children whenever there is a free moment.

 David played soccer through the club level in college and he still loves the sport, as well as F1 racing.
 He is also a self-proclaimed avid reader who can be found on the coast with a book in hand.

 - J.D., Washington and Lee University School of Law, 2008

 - Honors: cum laude

 - B.A., Mathematics and English, University of North Carolina, 2004